GRANT APPLICATION GUIDELINES

 In the years that the generosity of donations has exceeded our estimation, we have elected to fund more tangible projects after a secondary application process.
 Additionally, should sufficient funds be provided, we encourage applications for summer grants that are specific to projects and/or programs for families with children with nutritional needs that are typically filled by other sources during the school year.

 The Board of Directors of Food For The Hungry are committed to identify projects that fulfill these missions.
 We invite funding proposals from organizations operating in Knox County that share that vision.
-Grant seekers typically apply for projects and programs which are based on availability and upon a proposal’s merit measured against the following criteria: eligibility, adherence to FFTH’s priorities and coordination of funding.
+Grant seekers typically apply for projects and programs which are based on availability and upon a proposal’s merit measured against the following criteria: eligibility, adherence to FFTH’s priorities and availability of funding.
 Each of these criteria are discussed in detail below.

 Types of Grants